-“The fighting has become increasingly severe in the past three months – it affected our own operation in the area which is why we withdrew,” Gordon Weiss, who is helping organise the UN relief efforts in Sri Lanka, told Al Jazeera.
+“The fighting has become increasingly severe in the past three months – it affected our own operation in the area, which is why we withdrew,” Gordon Weiss, who is helping organise the UN relief efforts in Sri Lanka, told Al Jazeera recently.

 “The government, in fact, is intimately involved in this convoy – they support the effort to move supplies into the Vanni … The government is making up half of the convoy that is going into the Vanni this week,” Weiss said.

-“It’s not going to be sufficient in and of itself but its the first of a number of convoys.
+“It is not going to be sufficient in and of itself, but it is the first of a number of convoys.
 This is going to be a supply line.”